Meet Dr. Mark Jobe

 As he and Dee prayed about the possibility, he felt God capturing his heart with a vision for the future of Moody’s education and media ministries.
 “I know that this ministry in the heart of Chicago has the power and ability and potential to impact not only Chicago but the world in some incredible ways.”

-“We have felt the hand of God every step of the way,” said Dr. Jobe.
+“We have felt the hand of God every step of the way,” Dr. Jobe says.
 “I believe without a shadow of a doubt that God has opened this door.”

 Reaching People with the Gospel